lingyanruan/LaKDNet/README.md

 Should you have any questions, please open an issue or contact me [lyruanruan@gmail.com](mailto:lyruanruan@gmail.com)

-Acknowledgment: Thanks for all the fabulous works included in our comparsions.
+Acknowledgment: Thanks for all the fabulous works included in our comparsions, e.g. Restormer, Uformer, NAFNet.

 ## License